TGML-Bachelor-Project/TGML/README.md

 To see some animations created using the code, checkout: https://tgml-bachelor-project.github.io/

+Also, the whole report can be compiled as .pdf from the latex code in: https://github.com/TGML-Bachelor-Project/Report

 ## Folder Structure
 The `src` folder contains all source code for the project.
 Inside this folder is:
 * `data` - Contains all data for the project and the code for loading the data (some data might need to be unzipped before running the code)